Maine Coon cats have always looked majestic and regal, and the White Maine Coon certainly doesn’t disappoint in this matter.

 The ‘blue smoke and white’ is the same as detailed for blue smoke, but may or may not have white on their face.
 They have white on all four paws, bib, and belly.

 Finally, ‘blue-cream smoke and white’ cats are the same as ‘blue-cream smoke’ cats, with or without white on the face.
 They have white on all four paws, bib, and belly.

 White Tiger Maine Coon

-If you are looking for more information on the White Tiger Maine Coon cat, take a look at this Facebook page.
+If you are looking for more information on the White Tiger Maine Coon cat, take a look at their Facebook page.

-‘Maine Coon Central’ is not affiliated to this Facebook Page in any way, however, they do post some lovely pictures of the white tiger Maine Coon cat that you may appreciate.
+‘Maine Coon Central’ is not affiliated with this Facebook Page in any way, however, they do post some lovely pictures of the white tiger Maine Coon cat that you may appreciate.